GJ0407790/CUDA-GPT2-Inference/README.md

 ![alt text](./images/fused/fused_comparison.png)

 Using this approach resulted in total **10.1ms** which is **2.13x** speedup compared to the sum of residual and layernorm in baseline implementation.
 Note that there is still 1 instance of layernorm (the first instance) in the fusion appraoch.

-## Matmul

-Matmul at its core is matrix multiplication.
-This [article](https://siboehm.com/articles/22/CUDA-MMM) is strongly recommended that shows how to optimize matrix multiplication,

 ## Attention